kyma-project/lifecycle-manager/docs/contributor/resources/03-moduletemplate.md

 ### **.spec.manager**

-The `manager` field provides information for identifying a module's resource that can be used as indicator for the installation readiness of the module.
-Typically, this is the manager Deployment of the module.
+The `manager` field provides information for identifying a module's resource that can indicate the module's installation readiness.
+Typically, the manager is the module's `Deployment` resource.
 In exceptional cases, it may also be another resource.
-If the resource is not namespaced, such as the module CR's `CRD`, the namespace can be optional.
+The **namespace** parameter is optional if the resource is not namespaced.
+For example,  if the resource is the module CR's `CustomResourceDefinition`.

 For example, if the module has a manager `Deployment` in the `kyma-system` namespace: